MAINTAINING LAWFUL STUDENT STATUS

 In order to maintain lawful student status, please make sure you follow these guidelines:

-- Meet with an authorized immigration advisor from OIP and obtain written permission prior to dropping below full-time enrollment
+- Meet with an authorized immigration advisor from OIP and obtain written permission prior to dropping below full-time enrollment.

-- Notify the OIP if your local address changes within 10 days from the move.
-If you have dependents (spouse and children who are with you in the US), you must report the changes in names, address, and passport information of your dependents as well.
+- If your local address changes, be sure to notify the OIP within 10-days from the date which you moved.
+If you have dependents (spouse and children who are with you in the U.S.), you must report any changes to their names, their address(es), and their passport information, as well.

 Maintaining your student status should be easy and stress-free.
-Here are some suggestions to help you maintain your status.
+Here are some suggestions to help you maintain your status:

-- If you are not sure – always ask!
+- If you are not sure, always ask!
 The OIP staff is here to answer your questions and explain the immigration regulations to the best of our ability.

-- Understand that it is your responsibility to make sure you are maintaining status.
-OIP will do everything possible to inform you of your responsibilities and to help you, but it is your duty to maintain your student visa status.
+- Understand that it is your responsibility to maintain your student visa status.
+The OIP will inform you of your responsibilities and assist, if necessary, but you must remain vigilant.